vgiles/acmc21-website/static/proceedings/proceedings-print.md

 expand into a mass of sonic chaos, almost like a musical representation of the current pandemic.

-# Framing the Shot: a reflection over a decade of Recording Live Instruments and Electronics
+# Stuart James: Framing the Shot: a reflection over a decade of Recording Live Instruments and Electronics

-### Stuart James

 ## Abstract
 This article is a reflection over a decade of recording methods explored